 Musical notation in different forms is used as a means of recording their music and playing the work of others.
 Music from different times and cultures is used to enhance the children's musical awareness.

-The music curriculum is supported by specialist music teachers who work with children across Key Stage 2.
+The music curriculum is supported by a specialist music teacher who works with children in Year 4, Year 5 and Year 6.

 Health and Wellbeing/PSHE & Citizenship (Personal Social Health Education)